Supplements and Botanicals

 Zinc in Food

 Zinc is found in a wide variety of foods.
-While oysters have the highest concentration of zinc, red meat and chicken are the greatest providers in the American diet.
-Other rich sources include legumes, nuts, whole grains, dairy products, and fortified-foods such as breakfast cereals.
+While oysters have the highest concentration of zinc, red meat and chicken are key sources in the American diet.
+Other foods rich in zinc include legumes, nuts, whole grains, dairy products, and fortified-foods such as breakfast cereals.

-Zinc from animal sources is absorbed better than the zinc in plant sources.
-Phytates found in plant sources decrease zinc absorption.
+Zinc from animal sources is absorbed better than the zinc from plant sources because phytates found in plant sources decrease zinc absorption.

 Deficiency

 You can ask your healthcare provider to check for a zinc deficiency.
-If your zinc levels are low, supplementation with elemental zinc is important for many protective body functions.
+If your zinc levels are low, supplementation with elemental zinc is important to protect many body functions.
 Discuss optimal zinc supplementation with your integrative provider or oncologist.
-Some medications, such as some antacids, anti-seizure medicines, diuretics, and anti-inflammatories can decrease zinc in the body.
+Some medications, such as some antacids, anti-seizure medicines, diuretics, and anti-inflammatory medications can decrease zinc levels.

 Warnings

-Long-term zinc supplementation (over 2 months) at higher doses (eg > 50 mg per day), can lead to copper deficiency.
+Long-term zinc supplementation over 2 months at higher doses of > 50 mg per day can lead to copper deficiency.
 Copper is also an essential mineral for the body, and many zinc formulations have a small amount of added copper for this reason.
-Lab tests can help you monitor zinc levels.
+Lab tests can help monitor zinc and copper levels.